Accessibility Statement for 'University of Oxford Podcasts' (podcasts.ox.ac.uk)

 The Podcasting Service accessibility page provides help with enabling accessibility features of University of Oxford Podcasts, and accessibility advice for podcast producers.

-You can see a list of podcasts series with Closed Captions (CC).
+There is also a manually-updated list of podcasts series with Closed Captions.

 You can also download podcast episodes in MP3 (audio) and/or MP4 (video) format.
 This allows content to be played in an application with accessibility features such as variable playback speed (e.g. the free VLC by VideoLAN)